autogluon/autogluon/docs/tutorials/timeseries/forecasting-indepth.md

     - Hyperparameter tuning
     - Forecasting irregularly-sampled time series

-This tutorial assumes that you are familiar with the contents of the [basic tutorial](forecasting-quickstart.html).
+This tutorial assumes that you are familiar with the contents of :ref:`sec_forecasting_quickstart`.

 ## What is probabilistic time series forecasting?
 A time series is a sequence of measurement made at regular intervals.